-Gunmen kill head of Japan aid agency, five others in east Afghanistan
+Gunmen kill head of Japan aid agency, five others in Afghanistan

 “(He) has dedicated all his life to change the lives of Afghans.”

-Reporting by Ahmad Sultan in Nangarhar and Abdul Qadir Sediqi in Kabul, writing by Alasdair Pal; Editing by Gareth Jones
+Reporting by Ahmad Sultan in Nangarhar, Abdul Qadir Sediqi in Kabul and Junko Fujita in Tokyo; Writing by Alasdair Pal; Editing by Gareth Jones